nuxt-modules/supabase/docs/content/index.md

   to: /getting-started/authentication
   ---
   #title
-  Authentication support
+  Authentication support with JWT signing keys

   #description
-  Secure your applications with authentication support provided by Supabase.
+  Secure your applications with authentication support provided by Supabase with JWT signing keys support.
   :::

   :::u-page-feature